when to transplant an avocado tree into a pot after growing in water

 Science-Based Solutions for Ventura County’s Communities, Farms and Environment, University of California

 Pick a spot for your tree at least 10 to 15 feet away from your house, and try to plant the tree 20 to 30 feet from other large trees.
-If you’re planting multiple avocado trees, the suggested planting distance between trees is 18×22 feet, particularly if you’re counting on harvesting fruit.
-The trees typically start to crowd each other in about eight years, and removing some trees is required.
+If you’re planting multiple avocado trees, the suggested planting distance between trees is about 20 feet, particularly if you’re counting on harvesting fruit.
+The trees typically crowd each other in about eight years, and removing some trees is required.

 Avocado trees need well-aerated soil.
 Take the time to use a core aerator around the whole area prior to planting.
 Also, avocado trees flourish when you add coarse woody mulch to the surface, which you can get at a local garden center.